Jennifer Colón

-Jennifer Colón is a Puerto Rican beauty pageant titleholder who was crowned Miss Universe Puerto Rico 2024.
-As a 36-year-old woman and single mother of 3 children, Colón made history by becoming the first woman over the age of 28 and first mother to win the title.
-In the history of Miss Universe, Colón was the second woman over the age of 32 and was one of the three oldest women to have been selected to compete in the pageant that year.
-She was also the fourth mother and second single mother to have been selected to participate in the pageant that year.
-Colón finished in the top 12 representing Puerto Rico in Miss Universe 2024.
+Jennifer Colón is a Puerto Rican beauty pageant titleholder who won Miss Universe Puerto Rico 2024.
+Colón represented Puerto Rico at Miss Universe 2024, and finished in the top 12.

-Colón was previously crowned Miss World Puerto Rico 2009 and represented Puerto Rico in Miss World 2009.
+Colón won Miss World Puerto Rico 2009 and represented Puerto Rico at Miss World 2009.

 Early life

 Colón was born in Connecticut, United States to Puerto Rican parents.
-Within months of her being born, her family moved back to their hometown, Orocovis, Puerto Rico.
+Within months of her birth, her family moved back to their hometown, Orocovis, Puerto Rico.

 In 2005, Colón graduated with honors from high school Colegio Bautista in Levittown, Puerto Rico and studied chemistry for three years (2005–2008) at Universidad Interamericana de Puerto Rico in Cupey.

 As of 2024, Colón has her own practice as a medical esthetician and iridologist.

 Pageantry

-Miss Puerto Rico Teen 2006

-At 16 years old, Colón was second runner-up at Miss Puerto Rico Teen 2006.

 Miss Puerto Rico Universe 2009

 On 22 October 2008, Colón competed in the Miss Puerto Rico Universe 2009 competition representing San Juan municipality, and was first runner-up to Mayra Matos of Cabo Rojo.
 She also won the award for "Most Beautiful Hair".